MohammadrezaFarahmand/Gallery/README.md

 See the section about [runnng tess](https://f abook.gtb.i/cete-rea-ap pdocs/running-tts) for more information.
 ### `npm run
 Builds the app for productio to the `buld` fo
-It correctly bundles React in productionmode andoptimizes the build fo thbest peormance.
+It correctly bundles React in productionmode andoptimizes the buil fo thbest peormance.
 The build is minified and the filenames include the hashe Your app is ready to be deployed!